permits.llc

 Three permit patterns reliably surface EV-ready homes in the data permits.llc aggregates.

 Garage and EV-charger permits are the most direct signal.
-A homeowner building a garage is creating the natural home for a charger, and the cheapest time to run the circuit is during the build — made more urgent by the deadline.
+A homeowner building a garage is creating the natural home for a charger, and the cheapest time to run the circuit is during the build.

 Service-upgrade permits mark a home being prepared for more electrical load.
 A homeowner upgrading the panel is often planning for an EV, a heat pump, or both, which makes them a prime charger prospect.

 Solar and generator permits flag electrification-minded households.
-A homeowner installing solar or a generator is investing in their home's energy systems and is a natural fit for a charger, especially with money on the table before the deadline.
+A homeowner installing solar or a generator is investing in their home's energy systems and is a natural fit for a charger.

 When to reach out (the deadline makes timing urgent)

 The standard permit timing still applies underneath the urgency.
 A garage or service-upgrade permit is most actionable in Weeks 1 through 6, while the project is live and the electrical work is being planned.
-But the deadline overlays that: a permit filed months ago still represents an EV-ready home that can act before June 30, so working both fresh and slightly older permits makes sense right now.
+A permit filed months ago in an eligible tract still represents a home that could act before the deadline, so working both fresh and slightly older permits makes sense right now.

-After the federal deadline passes, the timing relaxes but the opportunity continues.
-The utility rebates run through year-end, so the message shifts to that remaining incentive, and the permit signals keep flagging EV-ready homes into the fall.
+After June 30 the federal credit is gone, but the opportunity continues.
+The utility rebates run on, so the message shifts to that remaining incentive, and the permit signals keep flagging EV-ready homes into the fall.
 The deadline is a sprint inside a longer race.

 What to say in your outreach

-Sample letter — garage or service-upgrade permit, mailed immediately
+Sample letter, garage or service-upgrade permit in a federal-eligible tract, mailed immediately

 Dear [Homeowner Name],

-The federal tax credit for a home charger — 30 percent of the cost, up to $1,000 — is scheduled to end June 30, 2026, and our utility still offers a rebate of up to $700 on top of it.
-To use the federal credit, the charger needs to be installed in time, so the next few weeks are the window to capture both.
+Your address qualifies for the federal tax credit, 30 percent of the cost up to $1,000, but the charger has to be installed and running by June 30, 2026, and our utility adds a rebate on top of it.
+The next few days are the window to capture both.

 I can handle the permit and install and make sure the paperwork is right for the incentives.
 Happy to send a quick quote.
 You can reach me at (781) 555-0188.